MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-troubleshooting.md

   - Navigate to your App Service's Kudu site (that is, yourappservice.**scm**.azurewebsites.net) and navigate to Debug Console.
   - Agent logs are stored in the following directory:  D:\home\LogFiles\SiteExtensions\DiagnosticsAgentLogs\
 - VM/VMSS:
-  - Log in to your VM, agent logs are stored as follows:  C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.Diagnostics.IaaSDiagnostics\<Version>\SnapshotDebuggerAgent_*.txt
+  - Sign in to your VM, agent logs are stored as follows:  C:\WindowsAzure\Logs\Plugins\Microsoft.Azure.Diagnostics.IaaSDiagnostics\<Version>\SnapshotDebuggerAgent_*.txt
 - AKS
   - Navigate to the following directory: /tmp/diag/AgentLogs/*

 ### Enable Profiler/Instrumentation Logs

-Instrumenation logs can be found in the following locations:
+Instrumentation logs can be found in the following locations:

 - App Services:
   - Error logging is automatically sent to D:\Home\LogFiles\eventlog.xml, events are marked with <<Provider Name="Instrumentation Engine" //>> or "Production Breakpoints"
 - VM/VMSS:
-  - Log in to your VM and open Event Viewer.
+  - Sign in to your VM and open Event Viewer.
   - Open the following view: *Windows Logs>Application*.
   - *Filter Current Log* by *Event Source* using either *Production Breakpoints* or *Instrumentation Engine*.
 - AKS